CEA-MetroCarac/pystack3d/doc/intensity_rescaling.rst

 ===================

 The **intensity rescaling** process aims at homogenizing the gray level histograms between consecutive images.
+For stacks with areas of same material along the z-axis a dedicated process named **intensity_rescaling_area** can be used (see below).

 To achieve this, a reference histogram is defined, corresponding either to the average histogram across all slices or to a running average along the slices (z-axis).